ci-box/buildroot-ci-loop-demo/README.md

     git clone ssh://git@localhost:8022/git-server/repos/buildroot.git
     cd buildroot

 You can read the README file to know how to use and build that software, but here we are just going to modify it.
+Example (add additional ramsmp package tool to arm64 config):

+    echo "BR2_PACKAGE_RAMSMP=y" >> buildroot/arm64/.config

-Then push your change to the git server
+Then commit and push your change to the git server:

-    git push
+    git commit -a -s -m "test commit" git push

-Note: you can check your change now appears in the git server web interface.
+`Note`: you can check your change now appears in the git server web interface.

 #### 2. Check Jenkins